 When writing a fantasy novel, there are things you should do and things you shouldn’t do.
-Today, we’ll be focusing on the things that you shouldn’t do to ensure that readers stick with your fantasy novel until the very end.
+Today, we’ll be focusing on what you shouldn’t do to ensure that readers stick with your fantasy novel until the very end.

-Fantasy writers should not work out every plot detail before writing, stray away from the main plot with accessory story lines, create magic systems where the the use of magic has no consequences, or repeatedly rescue characters from life threatening situations with miracles.
+Fantasy writers should not work out every plot detail before writing, stray away from the main plot with accessory storylines, create magic systems where the use of magic has no consequences, or repeatedly rescue characters from life-threatening situations with miracles.

 1.)
 Don’t Plan Out Every Single Story Detail Prior to Writing

 One of the most prevalent mistakes that inexperienced fantasy authors tend to make is coming into the writing process with the mindset that every little detail has to be laid out beforehand.

 The reason that this mistake is so egregious is that it takes away from the life of the story.
 Attempting to control every facet of the story only disrupts its natural flow.

 Ideally, the story should be allowed to proceed naturally and take on a life of its own.
 If the story is left without any breathing room, any opportunity for spontaneity goes out the window.

 In fantasy writing, spontaneity is debatably an essential component to connecting with the reader.
 Readers that have been around the fantasy genre a long time can sense when a storyline has been forced into the narrative.
 Such inconsistencies detract from the reader’s ability to fully immerse themselves into the fictional world, which ultimately results in them putting down your book for good.

 A far more effective strategy would be to create a rough outline of your story with chances for flexibility down the road.
 This way, you can adapt the story accordingly as you come across new ideas and different directions to guide the narrative.

 2.)
 Don’t Include Storylines that Fail to Contribute to the Main Plot